 Rice crackers, crackers or other easy to eat snack food

 Well, that concludes our Camping with Kids – tips, tricks, pack, do and eat.
-Now I really feel like camping and have a sudden urge to get organized!
+Now I really feel like camping!
 I hope it helps get you ready for camping with kids.
 Do you have any tips to add??
-Let us know in the comments, I’m always looking for new ways to do things.
+Certainly let us know in the comments.